Anatomy, Shoulder and Upper Limb, Axillary Artery

 Introduction

-The axillary artery is the principal arterial supply of the upper limb, commencing as a continuation of the subclavian artery as it emerges from underneath the first rib to enter the axilla.
-It provides key landmarks for understanding the position of other important structures in the region, in particular the brachial plexus.
-The axillary artery gives off six branches before terminating at the lower border of teres major by becoming the brachial artery.
+The axillary artery is the principal arterial supply of the upper limb, commencing as a continuation of the subclavian artery as it emerges from underneath the 1st rib to enter the axilla (see Image.
+Branches of the Aorta).
+This blood vessel provides key landmarks for understanding the position of other important structures in the region, particularly the brachial plexus.
+The axillary artery gives off 6 branches before terminating at the lower border of the teres major by becoming the brachial artery (see Image.
+Axillary Artery).

 Structure and Function

-The axillary artery commences from the subclavian artery at the outer border of the first rib and terminates when it becomes the brachial artery at the outer border of the teres major muscle.
-It is enclosed in the axillary sheath, a continuation of fascia from the prevertebral fascia of the neck, and is anatomically divided into three parts by the pectoralis minor muscle, providing a useful way to conceptualize its course.
-The first part (proximal to pectoralis minor) has one branch, the second part (beneath pectoralis minor) has two branches, and the third part (distal to pectoralis minor) has three branches.[1]
+The axillary artery commences from the subclavian artery at the outer border of the 1st rib, terminating as it becomes the brachial artery at the outer border of the teres major.
+The axillary artery is enclosed in the axillary sheath, a continuation of the prevertebral fascia of the neck, and is anatomically divided into 3 parts by the pectoralis minor muscle, providing a useful way to conceptualize its course.
+The 1st part is located proximal to the pectoralis minor and has 1 branch.
+The 2nd part lies deep to the pectoralis minor and has 2 branches.
+The 3rd part runs distally from the pectoralis minor and has 3 branches.[1]
 The axillary vein runs medially to the artery along its whole course.

-The first part of the axillary artery is defined as being between its commencement distal to the lateral border of the first rib and proximal to the pectoralis minor.
-It lies on top of the serratus anterior muscle.
-It has one branch called the superior thoracic artery, which supplies the pectoralis minor and pectoralis major muscles.[3]
+The 1st part of the axillary artery is the segment extending from its origin at the lateral border of the 1st rib to its termination point proximal to the pectoralis minor.
+This segment lies on top of the serratus anterior muscle and has 1 branch, the superior thoracic artery, which supplies the pectoralis minor and major muscles.[3]

-The second part of the axillary artery lies directly underneath the pectoralis minor.
-The first branch of the second part of the artery is the thoracoacromial trunk, which pierces the clavipectoral fascia and divides into four terminal arteries: the acromial artery, pectoral arteries, clavicular artery, and deltoid artery.
-The second branch of the second part of the axillary artery is the lateral thoracic artery, which follows the lower border of the pectoralis minor and provides blood to the pectoralis and serratus anterior muscles, as well as the mammary gland.[4]
+The 2nd part of the axillary artery lies deep to the pectoralis minor.
+The 1st branch of this segment is the thoracoacromial trunk, which pierces the clavipectoral fascia and divides into 4 terminal branches: the acromial, pectoral, clavicular, and deltoid arteries.
+The 2nd branch of the 2nd part of the axillary artery is the lateral thoracic artery, which follows the lower border of the pectoralis minor and provides blood to the pectoralis, serratus anterior, and the mammary gland.[4]

-The third part of the axillary artery lies distal to the lower border of the pectoralis minor muscle, anterior to the subscapularis muscle, and teres major muscle.[5]
-It has three branches that can vary in order: the subscapular trunk, the anterior humeral circumflex artery, and the posterior humeral circumflex artery.[6]
-The subscapular trunk is typically the largest branch of the axillary artery, running down the posterior wall of the axilla.[7]
+The 3rd part of the axillary artery lies distal to the lower border of the pectoralis minor, anterior to the subscapularis and teres major.[5]
+This segment has 3 branches that can vary in order of bifurcation, namely, the subscapular trunk and the anterior and posterior humeral circumflex arteries.
+The subscapular trunk is typically the largest branch of the axillary artery, running down the posterior wall of the axilla.[6]
+This blood vessel gives rise to the scapular circumflex and thoracodorsal arteries.
+The scapular circumflex artery runs through the triangular space and provides blood to the scapular region.
+This blood vessel eventually anastomoses with the suprascapular artery, thus connecting and providing a collateral route between the 1st and 3rd parts of the axillary artery.
+The thoracodorsal artery supplies the latissimus dorsi.

-The axillary artery terminates at the lower border of teres minor muscle, becoming the brachial artery which supplies the distal upper limb.
+The axillary artery terminates at the lower border of the teres major muscle.
+At this point, the axillary artery becomes the brachial artery, which supplies the distal upper limb.

 Embryology

-The embryological development of the arterial system of the upper limb is highly complex.
-It appears to commence with the development at day 29 to 31 of a capillary plexus from the dorsal aorta (Carnegie stage 12).
-This proceeds during Carnegie stage 13 to develop with the limb and selectively enlarges to give rise to the greater and lesser components of the relevant vasculature.
-The subclavian and axillary arterial vasculature has generally matured from the capillary plexus by Carnegie stage 15.[8]
+The embryological development of the arterial system of the upper limb is highly complex, beginning between days 29 and 31, with the formation of a capillary plexus from the dorsal aorta (Carnegie stage 12).
+During Carnegie stage 13, this plexus expands with the developing limb and selectively enlarges to form the greater and lesser components of the vasculature.
+The subclavian and axillary arterial vasculature generally has formed from the capillary plexus by Carnegie stage 15.[8]

 Nerves

-The brachial plexus is intimately related to the vascular structures of the axilla, as the divisions emerge from beneath the clavicle to form the medial, lateral, and posterior cords around the axillary artery.[9]
-The first part of the axillary artery has the lateral and posterior cords superolaterally and the medial cord posteriorly[10].
+The brachial plexus is intimately related to the vascular structures of the axilla, as its divisions emerge deep to the clavicle to form the medial, lateral, and posterior cords around the axillary artery (see Image.
+Brachial Plexus Ultrasound and Schematic Diagram).[9]
+The lateral and posterior cords lie superolateral to the 1st part of the axillary artery, while the medial cord is posterior to this arterial segment.[10]
 Furthermore, a loop from the medial cord and lateral cord, which joins the medial and lateral pectoral nerves, is situated anteriorly.
-The second part of the artery is related to the medial, lateral, and posterior cords in the way their names indicate.
-In general, the subsequent branches from each cord remain in this relation to the third part of the axillary artery.[11][12]
+The 2nd part of the artery is related to the medial, lateral, and posterior cords, as indicated by their names.
+In general, the subsequent branches from each cord retain this relation to the 3rd part of the axillary artery.[11][12]

 Physiologic Variants

-Upper limb arterial variants have been reported as occurring in around 25% of the general population.[13]
-Specific to the axillary artery, it has been reported that 5 to 10% of people have a bifid axillary artery, which bifurcates in the axilla, and each branch becomes the radial and ulnar artery respectively.[14]
+Upper limb arterial variants have been observed in around 25% of the general population.[13]
+Specific to the axillary artery, 5% to 10% of people have been reported to have a bifid axillary artery that bifurcates in the axilla, with each branch becoming the radial and ulnar arteries.[14]
+A physiologic variation in the axillary artery branching system is also well-recognized.
+The pattern typically possesses a common origin for the lateral thoracic and subscapular arteries, anterior and posterior circumflex humeral arteries, or thoracoacromial and lateral thoracic arteries.

 Surgical Considerations

-The axillary artery can be accessed surgically by an infraclavicular or deltopectoral incision in the upper arm.[15].
-The pectoralis major and pectoralis minor muscles must be mobilized to access the neurovascular bundle in which the axillary artery forms a part, and careful protection of the cords of the brachial plexus to which it is intimately associated must be ensured.
-Depending on the specific pathology (aneurysm, blunt trauma, gunshot trauma), injury to the axillary artery may be repaired with autologous venous grafting or synthetic grafting with, for example, polytetrafluoroethylene.[15][16]
+The axillary artery may be accessed surgically by an infraclavicular or deltopectoral incision in the upper arm.
+The pectoralis major and minor must be mobilized to expose the neurovascular bundle, of which the axillary artery is a part.
+Careful protection of the brachial plexus cords, to which the artery is closely associated, is essential.
+Depending on the specific pathology, eg, aneurysm, blunt trauma, and gunshot trauma, injury to the axillary artery may be repaired with autologous venous grafting or synthetic grafting with, for example, polytetrafluoroethylene.[15][16]

 Clinical Significance

-Injuries to the axillary artery are rare but can cause limb loss and most commonly arise from penetrating or blunt trauma to the shoulder.
+Axillary artery injuries are rare but may cause limb loss.
+Damage most commonly arises from penetrating or blunt trauma to the shoulder.
 Examples include but are not limited to anterior shoulder dislocation, reduction of anterior shoulder dislocation, and humoral neck fracture.[20][21]
-These mechanisms of injury may cause axillary artery rupture and subsequent thrombosis.
-Patients may present with pain, pallor, coldness, absent or delayed capillary refill, numbness or tingling, or lack of radial pulse to the injured limb.
-However, the collateral blood supply in the shoulder may mask some of these symptoms.
-Thus, the presentation of axillary artery injury is variable, so a high level of suspicion is essential.
+These injury mechanisms may cause axillary artery rupture and subsequent thrombosis.
+Patients may present with pain, pallor, coldness, absent or delayed capillary refill, numbness or tingling, or lack of radial pulses to the injured limb.
+However, the redundancy of the shoulder's blood supply from collateral vessels may mask some of these symptoms.
+Consequently, axillary artery injuries present variably, making a high level of suspicion essential.

 Axillary Artery Aneurysm

-Axillary artery aneurysms are one of the injuries that can occur due to penetrating or blunt trauma.
-However, they may develop from atherosclerotic processes over long periods, but this is exceedingly rare.[22][23]
-They often are associated with neurological complications due to the close proximity of the axillary artery and the brachial plexus.
-Aneurysms may arise from the improper use of crutches.
-Presentation of these patients may include neurological deficits of the upper limb, ischemic fingers, or occlusion of the radial and ulnar arteries due to embolization from an aneurysm.
-Axillary aneurysms are confirmed by imaging.
-CT angiography is the most useful diagnostic imaging technique and is currently the gold standard.
-An alternative imaging modality includes magnetic resonance angiography when intravenous contrast is contraindicated.
+Axillary artery aneurysms may result from penetrating or blunt trauma, although development from atherosclerotic processes over long periods is exceedingly rare.[22][23]
+These aneurysms are often associated with neurological complications due to the proximity of the axillary artery to the brachial plexus.
+Improper use of crutches may also lead to aneurysms.
+Patients may present with upper limb neurological deficits, ischemic fingers, or occlusion of the radial and ulnar arteries caused by embolization from an aneurysm.
+Imaging confirms axillary aneurysms, with computed tomography angiography being the most effective and currently the gold standard.
+Magnetic resonance angiography serves as an alternative when intravenous contrast is contraindicated.
+Ultrasound is another highly effective modality for detecting and diagnosing axillary artery aneurysms.

 Arterial Positional Compression

-Axillary artery thrombosis and aneurysm may also be seen, although very rarely, in healthy athletes that perform frequent overhead throwing motions such as pitching a baseball or hitting a volleyball.
-In the throwing motion, the anterior displacement of the humerus places compression on the third portion of the axillary artery.
-Intermittent axillary artery compression may cause chronic changes in downstream vascular sufficiency.
-This could lead to subsequent thrombosis and aneurysms.
-Medical staff dealing with these athletes should be vigilant for symptoms of ischemic pain, cold intolerance, numbness, or arm fatigue immediately following practice or competition.
-They should note that symptoms will present later in the disease process because only significant embolization or decreased blood flow causes perceptible changes in temperature or sensation.
+Axillary artery thrombosis and aneurysm, though rare, can occur in healthy athletes who frequently perform overhead throwing motions, such as pitching a baseball or hitting a volleyball.
+During the throwing motion, anterior displacement of the humerus compresses the 3rd portion of the axillary artery.
+This intermittent compression can lead to chronic changes in downstream vascular sufficiency, potentially resulting in thrombosis and aneurysms.
+Medical staff working with these athletes should remain alert for symptoms of ischemic pain, cold intolerance, numbness, or arm fatigue immediately after practice or competition.
+Symptoms often appear later in the disease process, as perceptible changes in temperature or sensation typically occur only with significant embolization or reduced blood flow.

-CT angiogram and magnetic resonance angiogram can be used to diagnose or screen athletes at risk of symptomatic arterial positional compression.
-A further example of this is quadrilateral space compression syndrome, a space bordered by the humerus, teres major, long head of triceps, and teres minor, which contains the posterior circumflex humeral artery and axillary nerve, which are vulnerable here to compression.[25]
+Computed tomography angiography and magnetic resonance angiography may be used to diagnose or screen athletes at risk of symptomatic arterial positional compression, as in cases of quadrilateral space compression syndrome.
+The quadrilateral space is bordered by the humerus, teres major, long head of triceps, and teres minor and contains the posterior circumflex humeral artery and axillary nerve, which are vulnerable to compression.[25]

 (Click Image to Enlarge)